What’s competitive analysis and its purpose?

 To conduct a competitive analysis, it’s necessary to identify your company’s’ (at least) top five direct competitors.
-Even if you’re a local, national or international business, it’s important to have a realistic view of your brand and position and to identify those main companies you’re competing with.
+Even if you’re a local, national, or international business, it’s important to have a realistic view of your brand and position and to identify those leading companies you’re competing with.

-If until this moment you don’t have any clue who your competition is, Google is a great resource and can help you.
+If, until this moment, you don’t have any clue who your competition is, Google is a great resource and can help you.
 Just search on Google for the service/product your company offers, and start writing down the results.
-Surely, a few of your top competitors will show up after the Google search.
+Inevitably, a few of your top competitors will show up after the Google search.